Great Mosque of al-Nuri, Mosul: Reconstruction

-In April 2021, it was announced that a group of eight Egyptian architects have won a competition to reconstruct the mosque, from among 123 entries.
-The winning entry has been criticized as resembling Persian Gulf architecture more than traditional architecture in Mosul.
+In April 2021, it was announced that a group of eight Egyptian architects won a competition to reconstruct the mosque, from among 123 entries.
+The winning entry was criticized as resembling architecture found in Gulf Arab states more than traditional architecture in Mosul.

+On 13 November 2024, at approximately 10:30am, construction workers fitted a pole with an Iraqi flag on top of the minaret marking the end of the reconstruction process.
+The mosque has reopened for worship and an official opening was held on 1 September 2025 in a ceremony attended by Iraqi prime minister Mohammed Shia al-Sudani.